 - Dull, crammed display

 - Controls were hard to access at times

 - Has great competition at its price point

 Q: How is Bluetooth different between the Escort Passport and the Escort X80?

 A: The latter uses an updated Bluetooth Smart Technology, which conserves more energy than older versions.

 Q: What is the Expert Mode in the X80 and what is it for?

 A: It lets you see up to 4 detected radar signals at a time while also showing pertinent information such as signal strength.

-Despite being touted as Escort’s best value radar detector, the Passport X80 will escape many people’s ‘radars’ because of the serious competition at its price point, some other models coming at a fewer bucks and others offering more features for the money.
+Despite being touted as Escort’s best value radar detector, the Escort X80 will escape many people’s ‘radars’ because of the serious competition at its price point, some other models coming at fewer bucks and others offering more features for the money.

 The X80 is also bound to give more false alarms that others at its range will not do.
 Given these facts, many will opt for a higher performing, newer Escort detector.
 That, or canvass from a competing brand that is at the same price but has defenses against newer technology and perhaps, even more, features.